 • Your name, business address, business telephone number(s) and email address;

 • Practice and/or business information including where applicable interest in Bayer products and usage;

 • Dealings with Bayer in respect of medical enquiries, adverse event reporting, product complaints, clinical trial involvement, details of sales representative appointments;

 • In accordance with the transparency requirements of the Medicines Australia Code of Conduct, a description of any event you attend or services you provide to Bayer in respect of pharmaceutical company sponsored programs such as seminars and meetings but also transfers of value for services/activities performed by you, expenses (including air travel, accommodation and registration fees paid by Bayer and/or reimbursed to you/your employer and any transfers of value made to third parties as directed by you.

 4. HOW WILL BAYER COLLECT AND HOLD YOUR PERSONAL INFORMATION?

 We will, wherever possible, collect information about you directly from you.
 However, on some occasions it may be collected from other sources, such as:

-- The internet and other electronic communications such as articles and information pieces in which you feature on a website such as a health information site or a medical professional site;
+• The internet and other electronic communications such as articles and information pieces in which you feature such as a health information site or a medical professional site;

 5. COLLECTION THROUGH BAYER WEBSITES